Bayesian Gaussian Process ODEs via Double Normalizing Flows: INTRODUCTION

+Accuracy and uncertainty are crucial metrics in time series and dynamical systems.
+The limitations of previous GP-ODE methods mainly falls into two areas.
+First, the learning of previous GP-ODEs has been constrained by the modeling capacity.
+By assuming the vector field $\boldsymbol{f}$ to be a standard Gaussian process with basic kernels, flexibility in modeling real world complex systems may be restricted.
+Second, inference for previously proposed GP-ODEs used a mean-field Gaussian posterior approximation for computational tractability, which may be too restrictive for complex dynamical systems.

-To address these limitations, we incorporate normalizing flows to reparameterize the vector field of ODEs, resulting in a more flexible and expressive prior distribution.
-Additionally, due to the analytically tractable probability density functions of normalizing flows, we apply them to the posterior inference of GP ODEs, generating a non-Gaussian posterior.
-Through these dual applications of normalizing flows, our model improves accuracy and uncertainty estimates for Bayesian Gaussian Process ODEs.
+To address these limitations, we propose normalizing flows to reparameterize the vector field of ODEs, resulting in a more flexible and data-driven prior distribution.
+Normalizing flows have been proposed to transform a simple random variable into a more complex one by applying a sequence of invertible and differentiable transformations \citep{kobyzev2020normalizing,papamakarios2021normalizing,zhang2021diffusion,maronas2021transforming}.
+For the complex system dynamics that a standard GP equipped with elementary kernel cannot model well, transformed GP priors are promising alternatives.
+Specifically, by applying the normalizing flow idea to transform the standard GP, $\boldsymbol{f}$, we can get a more flexible and expressive random process as model definition.
+They simultaneously can be applied to posterior inference for GP-ODEs to learn non-Gaussian distributions during inference.
+Through these two applications of normalizing flows, we can improve accuracy and uncertainty estimates for Bayesian GP-ODEs.

-Specially, we leverage the benefits of the analytically tractable probability density functions of normalizing flows to construct an interpretable and tractable variational learning algorithm that allows for simultaneous, precise, and reliable learning and inference of the unknown continuous dynamics.
+Specifically, in this paper we leverage the benefits of the analytically tractable probability density functions of normalizing flows to construct a variational inference algorithm that allows for simultaneous, precise, and reliable learning of the unknown continuous dynamics.
 The effectiveness of our approach is demonstrated on simulated dynamical systems and real-world human motion data, including tasks such as time series prediction and missing data recovery.
-The experimental results indicate that our proposed method has two advantages resulting from the two applications of normalizing flows.
-Firstly, the reparameterization of the ODE's vector field with normalizing flows generates a more flexible and expressive prior distribution, improving the model's prediction accuracy.
-Secondly, the application of normalizing flows to the posterior inference of GP ODE generates a non-Gaussian posterior distribution, enhancing the uncertainty estimation of the model.

-Overall, our contributions are as follows, \begin{itemize} \item We introduce double normalizing flows to address the limitations of previous GP-ODE models in terms of flexibility in capturing complex data patterns and structures.

-\item We develope a variational learning algorithm that utilizes the analytically tractable probability density functions of normalizing flows to enable simultaneous learning and inference of unknown continuous dynamics.

-\item We demonstrate the effectiveness of the proposed method on simulated dynamical systems and real-world human motion data, improving prediction accuracy and uncertainty estimation.

-\item We offer a new perspective on the use of normalizing flows in Bayesian modeling of dynamical systems, presenting a flexible and interpretable framework for modeling complex systems with varying levels of detail. \end{itemize}
+The experimental results demonstrate that normalizing flows produce improved accuracy and uncertainty estimation over previous approaches.